tiagoporto/generator-swill-boilerplate/README.md

 ## Features

-* Cleans the assets (build, images, CSS, JS) in the project to maintain the directory organization
+* Cleans the assets (build, images, CSS, JS) in the project to maintain the directory organization.
-* Compresses Images
+* Compresses Images.
-* Generates Sprites with .png
+* Generates Sprites with .png.
-* Generates Sprites with .svg and a .png to fallback
+* Generates Sprites with .svg and a .png to fallback.
-* Analyzes CSS with CSS Lint
+* Analyzes CSS with CSS Lint.
-* Prefixes CSS with Autoprefixer
+* Prefixes CSS with Autoprefixer.
-* Compiles Sass or Stylus (Catch the Stylus error and direct shows on the page, as in Sass)
+* Compiles Sass or Stylus (Catch the Stylus error and direct shows on the page, as in Sass).
-* Concatenates And Minifies Scripts
+* Concatenates and minifies scripts.
-* Analyzes JavaScript with ESLint
+* Analyzes JavaScript with ESLint.
-* Compiles ES2015
+* Compiles ES2015.
-* Notifies when tasks are complete
+* Notifies when tasks are complete.
-* Monitors change in the files and reloads browser with BrowserSync
+* Monitors change in the files and reloads browser with BrowserSync.
-* Uses Jasmine & Karma to test JavaScript
+* Uses Jasmine & Karma to test JavaScript.
-* Builds the project compressing HTML, CSS and JS
+* Builds the project compressing HTML, CSS and JS.
-* Pushes the `build` folder to gh-pages branch
+* Pushes the `build` folder to gh-pages branch.

 ## Installation

-First, install [Yeoman](http://yeoman.io) and `generator-swill-boilerplate` using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).
+First, install [Yeoman](http://yeoman.io) and the `generator-swill-boilerplate` using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).

 ```bash
 npm install -g yo